Explainer: COVID-19 vaccine patents dominate global trade talks

 THE COUNTER VIEW

 Big drug companies oppose patent waivers, as do Britain, Switzerland and the United States.
-The main Western producers are Moderna (MRNA.O), Johnson & Johnson (JNJ.N), AstraZeneca (AZN.L) and jointly Pfizer (PFE.N) and BioNTech (22UAy.DE).
+The main Western producers are Moderna, Johnson & Johnson, AstraZeneca and jointly Pfizer and BioNTech.

 They say vaccine development is unpredictable and costly and that strong IP protection helped provide the incentive for the development of vaccines in record time and will do so again in work on tackling new variants or in a future pandemic.